 Visiting Corfe Castle: what you need to know

-We're looking forward to welcoming you back.
-In this article you’ll find everything you need to know about what's open and what to expect from your visit.
+We're looking forward to welcoming you back to Corfe Castle.
+Please note that you no longer need to book your visit in advance.
+Read on to find everything you need to know about what's open and what to expect from your visit.

 What's in this article?

 To help keep everyone safe, please follow social distancing and government guidance when you visit.
 Look out for signs while you’re here which will explain any changes to how you can access different parts of the site.

 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

 Face coverings are required in indoor areas, except in cafés and tea-rooms, unless you're exempt.
 Thank you for supporting us to make this a safe experience for everyone.

 Dogs are very welcome.
 Please keep your dogs on a short lead and dispose of any waste in the bins provided.

 Please try to use the NT car park (pay and display) at Castle View.
 We have 90 parking spaces in the car park at Castle View, and there is designated accessible parking available.
 Alternative local parking is also available, details below.

 - Purbeck Park car park, pay and display, is signposted from the A351 just north of Corfe Castle and has 350 long stay spaces.